Hi, I am available for interviews

-City Limits: Exploring the relationship between employment and minimum wages using mobile-device location data (Under Review)
+City Limits: Exploring the relationship between employment and minimum wages using mobile-device location data.
+[Working Paper] (Submitted)

 Last decade has seen noteworthy local policy decisions, especially a trend in decentralisation of wage determination.
 Considering local policy changes are aimed at the local areas where boundaries are porous, there is a need for detailed and accurate geographic and time information.
 Using the establishment location and mobile-device location data by SafeGraph, this study explores how the labor market responds to local minimum wage ordinances.
 I use the difference-in-differences approach to estimate the effect of increase in minimum wage on the variation in duration of visits at a location which can be used as a proxy to employment hours.
 I find a decrease in employment hours when there is a proportionate increase in local minimum wage and an increase in distance travelled from home with an increase in minimum wage.
 The study further demonstrates that the local labor market, especially in the non-tradeable sector, is more responsive to the changes in local minimum wage than the state binded minimum wage changes.